 The term ‘geebung’ is derived from the Dharug language word geebung, while the Wiradjuri term was jibbong.

 Persoonia is a genus of about 100 hundred species, all endemic to Australia, occurring in all states and territories.
 NSW currently has around 51 species – some of which are species complex with many subspecies taxa, and some which are threatened with extinction.

 Persoonia – named after Christiaan Hendrik Persoon (1761-1836), a South African botanist and mycologist who is most well-known for describing mushroom species.
 The genus was named in his honour by James Edward Smith (1759-1828), an English botanist and founder of the Linnean Society.

-recedens – a word in Latin which means ‘withdrawing’ or ‘retreating’ which likely refers to its limited habitat up in the general Blue Mountains area.
+recedens – Latin meaning ‘withdrawing’ or ‘retreating’ which likely refers to its limited habitat up in the general Blue Mountains area.

-Not considered to be at risk in the wild but confined to a small area in NSW.
+This species is not considered to be at risk of extinction in the wild, but is confined to a small area in NSW.